Skip to content

 Phoenix Archeological Project

-The Phoenix Archaeological Project (PAP) is a new generation research project initiated in 2021 under the directorship of Dr. Asil Yaman, with official permits from the Ministry of Culture and Tourism of the Republic of Turkey, General Directorate of Cultural Assets and Museums.
-It is carried out in Muğla province, Marmaris district, specifically in the neighborhoods of Söğüt and Taşlıca.
-The project involves archaeological surface surveys, excavation works, and multidisciplinary research conducted in collaboration with international and diverse teams.
+The Phoenix Archaeological Project (PAP) is a next-generation research initiative launched in 2021 under the directorship of Dr. Asil Yaman, with official permits from the Ministry of Culture and Tourism of the Republic of Turkey, General Directorate of Cultural Assets and Museums.
+The project is conducted in the Muğla province, Marmaris district, specifically in the neighborhoods of Söğüt and Taşlıca.
+It involves archaeological surface surveys, excavation works, and multidisciplinary research conducted in collaboration with diverse international teams.

-The main objective of PAP is to document the tangible and intangible cultural heritage in the southwest of the Bozburun Peninsula, and to contribute to the preservation of the cultural and natural landscape by presenting the obtained data to the international scientific community on various platforms.
-To achieve this goal, long-term collaborative projects are being developed with an international team of experts in the fields of Archaeology, Archaeometry, History, Sociology, Philosophy, Geology, Geophysics, Ecology, Cultural Heritage, Architecture, and Contemporary Art, who are affiliated with 13 different institutes in 6 countries.
+The primary objective of PAP is to document the tangible and intangible cultural heritage in the southwest of the Bozburun Peninsula and contribute to the preservation of the cultural and natural landscape by presenting the obtained data to the international scientific community through various platforms.
+To achieve this goal, long-term collaborative projects are being developed with an international team of experts in fields such as Archaeology, Archaeometry, History, Sociology, Philosophy, Geology, Geophysics, Ecology, Cultural Heritage, Architecture, and Contemporary Art, affiliated with 13 different institutes across 6 countries.

-In addition to scientific goals, the Phoenix project implements social responsibility and educational programs for the local community in collaboration with international institutions like the United Nations Development Programme (UNDP) and national non-governmental organizations such as the Mide Lobisi Association.
+In addition to its scientific goals, the Phoenix project implements social responsibility and educational programs for the local community in collaboration with international institutions like the United Nations Development Programme (UNDP) and national non-governmental organizations.

 WHO ARE WE?